HURLEY UNITED

 I am pleased to announce my candidacy for the Hurley Town Clerk position.
 As many of you already know, the smooth and efficient management of the clerk’s office is of the utmost importance for our community.
 In addition to being on top of essential town services, it requires knowing our community inside and out.

-I was born and raised in Hurley, and recently retired after working at local post offices for 35 years, the last 30 at the Hurley Post Office.
-I have served on numerous town boards, committees, and organizations.
-I was honored to be elected to the Hurley Town Board in 2023; served a total of over 20 years on the town’s Zoning Board of Appeals (ZBA) and Planning boards; a member of the Hurley Recreation Committee for over 30 years; a Hurley Library Trustee since 2019; a member of the Hurley Democratic Committee for over 30 years; and a lifelong member of the Hurley Reformed Church and past Deacon.
+I was born and raised in Hurley and recently retired after working at local post offices for 35 years, the last 30 at the Hurley Post Office.
+I was honored to be elected to the Hurley Town Board in 2023; served a total of over 20 years on the town’s Zoning Board of Appeals (ZBA) and Planning boards; a member of the Town Hurley Recreation Committee for over 30 years; a Hurley Library Trustee since 2019; a member of the Hurley Democratic Committee for over 30 years; and a lifelong member of the Hurley Reformed Church and past Deacon.
+Hurley is my primary and only residence.

-This election, November 4th (early voting starts October 25th), I ask for your support and vote.
+This Primary Election, June 23 (early voting starts June 13th), I ask for your support and vote.

 Thank you